mlz-ictrl/nicos/doc/source/services/watchdog.rst

 **enabled**
    A boolean value; if false, the condition is prevented from triggering when the watchdog starts.
 Defaults to True.
+Since users can activate conditions at runtime from the GUI, this setting is useful to provide predefined conditions that are not generally needed, but useful in special circumstances.

 **gracetime**
    The time, in seconds, which the watchdog waits after a condition becomes true